jupyter/roadmap/drafts/migration-to-python-3-only.md

 There are alternative ways around that, like making `ipython` a metapackage which expresses a dependency on (say) `ipython_real`

-#### multiple source distribution
+#### Multiple source distributions

-Alternatively `pip` seem to have a hidden "feature": Source distribution which base name ends in `-pyX.Y` are considered for installation only on matching Python version.
-Thus instead of publishing a single `.tar.gz` the core team could publish multiple identical source distribution with various name.
+Alternatively, we could use a hidden feature of `pip`.
+Source distributions whose base name ends in `-pyX.Y` are considered for installation only on a matching Python version.
+Thus instead of publishing a single `.tar.gz`, we could publish multiple identical source distribution with various names.

-For supported python version:
+For supported python versions:

   - ipython-6.x-py3.4.tar.gz
   - ipython-6.x-py3.5.tar.gz